X99874/CyberFortress/README.md

 ## 📄 License
 MIT License.
 Use it freely and ethically.

+## 🚧 This project is actively maintained and under ongoing development.

 ## 🔹 Standard Professional Version
 - CyberFortress — Designed for learning.
 Built for action.
 Defend, Detect, Discover.